scottmillers/Terraform/aws/learn-terraform/route-53/README.md

     $ curl failover.tribeoffive.info
     <h1>Hello world from ip-172-31-27-33.us-east-2.compute.internal in AZ us-east-2b </h1>
     ```
 12. Success!
-You have simulated a failure and recovery of a Route 53 DNS failover.
+You have simulated a failure and recovery using Route 53.